 The music industry is in the middle of something new and bold, thanks to digital technology.
 Traditional distribution venues have already been replaced with digital ones and this has surprisingly boosted the popularity of artists.
 Instead of slowing things down, downloads and media streaming have helped artists mount more successful tours and sold-out concerts than ever before.
-This is a positive example of what digital innovations and bold ideas can do.
+This is a positive example of what digital innovations and bold ideas can do and leads to a growing Data-Driven Music Industry.

 Concerts as Benchmark